I have made some edits to this post and am reposting.

-I got engaged about 6 weeks ago but we only exchanged rings ten days ago in Riga.
-When we posted photographs of our plain gold bands on Facebook, almost everyone thought we had married – probably because they knew we had been engaged since about September.
-That made me think of engagement and marriage traditions around the world.
+When I got engaged about four years ago, I posted photographs of our plain gold bands on social media, and almost everyone who was not Swedish thought we had married.
+That made me think of engagement and wedding ring traditions around the world.

 - In the UK, men from the upper classes traditionally do not wear wedding rings.
 This became quite a big discussion when Prince Harry recently married.
 He is the first man in the royal family to wear a wedding ring – his is in platinum – on his left ring finger.
 Prince Charles does, however, wear a thin gold band under the pinkie ring on his left hand.